 Benefit 2: Babies who are breastfed have a decreased risk of respiratory infections, asthma, inflammatory bowel disease, gastroenteritis, childhood leukemia and lymphoma to name a few.

 Benefit 3: It could also improve your baby’s cognitive development, mum-bub attachment and reduce your baby’s chances of being readmitted into the hospital.
 It also has shown to improve the neurodevelopmental results within your premature baby.

 Benefit 4: Mums who breastfeed have a reduced occurrence of anemia, a prolonged return of menstruation and a lower incidence of pregnancy.
 They also have a reduced occurrence of Type 2 diabetes, which is good news particularly for women who suffered from gestational diabetes.

 Benefit 5: Breastfeeding has been shown to reduce the risk of SIDS.
 This is specifically beneficial to premature babies, who have a higher chance of cot death.

 Benefit 6: Breastfeeding is also quite special, as it is something only you can provide your baby.
 Remember to keep pumping every 2 to 3 hours to keep up your milk supply.

-It is true that breastmilk is the better choice for your baby; however breastfeeding may not always be possible.
-This is where pre-term formula comes in.
-This formula is specially developed to fulfil your premature baby’s specific needs.
-Premmies require formula that contains higher levels of iron, fat, protein, calcium, phosphorous, magnesium and several other vitamins.
+It is true that breastmilk is the better choice for your baby; however, breastfeeding may not always be possible.
+This is where the pre-term formula comes in.
+This formula is specially developed to fulfill your premature baby’s specific needs.
+Premmies require a formula that contains higher levels of iron, fat, protein, calcium, phosphorous, magnesium and several other vitamins.
 These special formulas will help your baby grow faster.
 Your team of healthcare professionals will recommend the most appropriate one for your baby.